Hibbett Neel, PE

 In 2014, Hibbett served as the International President of this prestigious organization.
 Through his travels, he has gained a great appreciation for sustainable design techniques and how they can be used to transform a city.
 This includes the ‘Complete Streets’ concept, which Neel-Schaffer employed in designing the reconstruction of Capitol Street in downtown Jackson.

-Hibbett is responsible for all activities of the firm, which offers multiple disciplines and has offices located throughout the South.
-This includes overall management, direction and corporate planning.
 Hibbett is committed to growing the company strategically while practicing the utmost ethical and responsible business practices.
 He has special expertise in the areas of design and management of public works projects.
 His responsibilities have ranged from management of individual traffic and transportation projects to development and management of major branch office projects, involving water, wastewater, parks, transportation, and community development.